chef-boneyard/chef-rfc/new/chef_env_attribute.md

 ## Specification

+We will expose the automatic attribute `name`, reflecting the name of the node.

 We will expose the automatic attribute `chef_environment`.
 In non-policy setups, the attribute will expose the environment that the node is in.

 In policy setups, it will expose the name of the policy group the node is in.
 We will also ensure that `node.chef_environment` returns the same data.
+We'll also expose `policy_group` and `policy_name`, to go along with `policy_revision`.

 ## Downstream Impact

-Cookbooks will have easy access to see which environment they're running in.
+Cookbooks will have easy access to more attributes.

 ## Copyright